Why come to China?

 Being in such a populous, busy city meant we appreciated it more and remembered those moments when locals went out of their way to help us.
 My boyfriend, Harry, and I tried to buy some dumplings in a mall in Beijing.
 Much to our disappointment, we found that you could not pay with cash- they only accepted WeChat payments.
 At that moment, the young girl behind us in the queue used her WeChat to pay and we gave her the cash.

 Another time, Harry’s tube card didn’t work in the machine when we tried to exit the station.
 During the busy, commuter hour a woman tried to help him make it work.
 When that failed, she took him to the staff member guarding the exits and explained to him in Chinese so that he would open the gate for him.
-Both of those woman made seemingly-small gestures, that were really appreciated and were in no way expected in bustling Beijing.
+Both of those woman made seemingly-small gestures, that were really appreciated and were in no way expected in bustling Beijing (especially at rush hour in a tube station).
 This helped us see how friendly the locals really are.

 The moment I will always remember is when we arrived in Guilin and got in the queue for the taxi.
 Harry, Andrew and I were not prepared for the storm that was waiting for us.
 After only a minute of the downpour, we were already soaked.
 This was when the elderly couple waiting in front of us, held their umbrellas over our heads.
 Not only did they protect us from the intense shower but they also insisted that we got into a taxi before them.

-When you travel China, take note of all the smaller and greater acts of kindness.
+When you travel China, take note of all these acts of kindness in a journel or on instagram, or where ever you keep your travel memories.
 When you read back on them you will paint yourself a beautiful picture of all the lovely people you met across the country.

 3. Eat lots of dumplings and try new things…